jenkins-infra/jenkins-codeql/src/WebMethodMissingPermissionCheck.md

 1. Don't panic, even if this issue is present in previous plugin releases.
 Do not change your code without understanding why the finding appears.
 You may end up not fixing the problem, only hiding it instead.
 2. Determine whether this finding is a false positive (see guidance below).
 This is an automated scan result, so that's always a possibility.
 In general, the rules err on the side of caution, so false positives are pretty common.
 If it is a false positive, do either of the following, and you're done!
     * [Mark it as such on the GitHub UI](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#dismissing--alerts)
-    * Suppress the finding through a simple code change: Either annotate the code location with `@SuppressWarnings("lgtm[jenkins/no-permission-check]")` or add this comment just before: `// lgtm[jenkins/no-permission-check]`.
+    * Suppress the finding through a simple code change:
+      Annotate the code location with `@SuppressWarnings("lgtm[jenkins/credentials-fill-without-permission-check]")` or add this comment just before: `// lgtm[jenkins/credentials-fill-without-permission-check]`.
-      This is only supported when using the Jenkins Security Scan workflow, not when using the Jenkins CodeQL pack from a CodeQL Workflow.
+      This is supported when using the Jenkins Security Scan workflow and in other CodeQL scans that support suppressing findings this way.
 3. If this is a true positive finding, use the documentation below to resolve it.

 If this finding is in a plugin hosted by the Jenkins project, you can also always [contact the Jenkins Security Team via Jira or email](https://www.jenkins.io/security/#reporting-vulnerabilities) to ask for help in resolving this finding.